 Dario G, Sunmachine.

-The Polyphonic Spree, Memory of a Free Festival (Sun Machine).
+The Polyphonic Spree, Memory of a Free Festival (live, 2004).

-From the top: The Stones bury the Sixties at Altamont, December 1969; “Memory of a Free Festival Pt.
-1″ single; bathers in the Serpentine, Hyde Park, 1969.
+Top to bottom: The Stones bury the Sixties at Altamont, December 1969; “Memory of a Free Festival Pt.
+1” single; bathers in the Serpentine, Hyde Park, 1969.